-- Use of weed control products in the spring and fall is recommended.
-Do not apply pre-emergent herbicides 90 days prior to seeding.
+- Use of pre-emergent weed control products in the spring is recommended.
+Fall pre-emergent control is tricky with Tall Fescue, due to the timing of seeding; do not apply pre-emergent herbicides within 90 days before seeding.

-- For assistance with weed identification contact your nursery/garden center, landscaper, or State cooperative extension service agent.
+- For assistance with weed identification contact your nursery/garden center, landscaper, local Cooperative Extension Service agent, or browse our Weed of the Month section.